Joy Is an Inside JobJune 1, 2020 Save Article

 We live in a generation frantically seeking happiness.
 Everyone thinks “Don't worry, be happy” is good advice.
 It’s terrible advice.
 You're not supposed to be happy all the time even if you could.
 People experiencing great sorrow can’t paste a smile on their faces—and they shouldn’t try.
 Happiness often evaporates in times of suffering.
 But joy frequently intensifies in suffering and is sometimes intertwined with suffering.

-The Bible says the Lord Jesus was “a man of sorrow, and acquainted with grief” (Isaiah 53:3), yet it also speaks of the joy of our Lord.
-He was anointed with the oil of gladness above his fellows (Hebrews 1:9).
+The Bible says the Lord Jesus was “a Man of sorrows and acquainted with grief” (Isaiah 53:3), yet it also speaks of the joy of our Lord.
+He was anointed with the oil of gladness above His fellows (Hebrews 1:9).
 Every human life is impacted by tragedy, sorrow, and heartache, yet even in these, we can have joy.
-If we couldn’t, God would not have said, “Rejoice evermore” (1 Thessalonians 5:16).
+If we couldn’t, God would not have said, “Rejoice always” (1 Thessalonians 5:16).
 He never tells us to rejoice in circumstances but to rejoice in Him always (Philippians 4:4), because we can depend on the fact that God never changes.
 Since He doesn’t change, since He doesn’t turn on a dime or act on whims, the Bible can say to rejoice evermore for He is the "King eternal" (1 Timothy 1:17).

 Why is joy so important?

 Joy is important in soul winning.
 It’s proof that what we have is real and it satisfies.